psevestre/openid-fapi/Financial_API_WD_002.md

 1. shall support signed ID Tokens; and
 1. should support signed and encrypted ID Token.

-#### 5.2.3 Public Client
+#### 5.2.3 Public client

 A public client shall support the provisions specified in clause 5.2.3 of Financial API - Part 1: Read-Only API Security Profile.

-In addition, the public client for Write operations
+In addition, the public client for write operations

 1. shall support [OAUTB] as a holder of key mechanism;
 1. shall include the `request` or `request_uri` parameter as defined in Section 6 of [OIDC] in the authentication request;